-- 64 VLAN IDs can be used with each UMC virtual channel. - SR-IOV must be disabled when using UMC.
+- 64 VLAN IDs can be used with each UMC virtual channel. - SR-IOV must be disabled when using UMC because it is not supported.

 For additional information on UMC, refer to the Emulex Universal Multichannel Reference Guide, which is available for download from the Emulex website.